JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/random_number.rst

 Options
 -------

+- **Node Seed** - Aside from the *Seed input*, this extra seed parameter enables you to get different random numbers if the *Seed input* in not free, that is, it is dependent on some property that you can't freely controle, for instance, when using multiple *Random Number* nodes in a loop while using the index as a seed, you can change the node seed to get different numbers for each node.
+Animation Nodes automatically changes the *Node Seed* when you duplicate or add a new *Random Number* node.
 - **Create List** - It is the button you see beside the *Node Seed*, if enabled, the output will be a list of random floats.

 Inputs